Shawn McCoulsky: Southend United (loan)

 On 10 August 2018, McCoulsky joined League One side Southend United on a season-long loan deal.
 McCoulsky scored on his debut for Southend in a 4–2 defeat to Championship side Brentford in the first round of the EFL Cup.

 Forest Green Rovers

-On 3 January 2019, McCoulsky signed for League Two outfit Forest Green Rovers on a two and-a half year deal, following his loan recall back to Bristol City.
+On 3 January 2019, McCoulsky signed for League Two outfit Forest Green Rovers on a two-and-a-half-year deal, following his loan recall back to Bristol City.

 Bromley (loan)

 On 19 August 2019, McCoulsky joined National League side Bromley on a month's loan.

-Halifax Town (loan)
+FC Halifax Town (loan)

-On 5 December 2019, McCoulsky joined National League side Halifax Town on a month's loan.
+On 5 December 2019, McCoulsky joined National League side FC Halifax Town on a month's loan.

 Colchester United

 Following his release from Forest Green, McCoulsky signed a short-term deal with Rovers' League Two rivals Colchester United on 30 October 2021.
 He made his debut from the bench in Colchester's 4–0 FA Cup first round win against AFC Sudbury on 5 November, scoring the U's fourth goal in the third minute of stoppage time.
 On 3 January 2022, it was confirmed that McCoulsky had left the club following the end of his short-term contract.